 - Microsoft will not sell facial recognition technology to police departments in the United States until there is a national law in place ground in human rights that will govern this technology.
 Source: The Washington Post, June 11, 2020.

-Elon Musk: The Tesla and SpaceX CEO is calling for regulation on organizations developing advanced artificial intelligence, including his companies.
-He tweeted, “All orgs developing advanced AI should be regulated, including Tesla.”
+Musk, Elon: The Tesla and SpaceX CEO is calling for regulation on organizations developing advanced artificial intelligence, including his companies.
+Elon Musk tweeted, “All orgs developing advanced AI should be regulated, including Tesla.”
 Source: NY Post, February 22, 2020.

 New York City: Companies in New York City that use artificial intelligence and other technology to make hiring, compensation and other human-resources decisions would face tighter restrictions under a new bill.
 Source: The Wall Street Journal, February 27, 2020.

 NIST – AI and Facial Recognition Concerns: This report suggests facial recognition technology may be designed with AI biases.
 Source: NIST, February 19, 2020.